 One of our treatment options to replace missing teeth are dental bridges.
-These fixed restorations include a false tooth that is held by the abutment or anchorage teeth on both sides.
+These fixed restorations include a false tooth that is held by the abutment or anchor teeth on both sides.
 The abutment teeth could be the patient’s natural teeth, dental crowns, or implants.
 As the name suggests, it bridges the gap between the remaining natural teeth after tooth loss.

 Why you need dental bridges?